wp-plugins/vebra-properties/readme.txt

 Updated the basic styling and improved map listing and search results - updated to use Vebra API v9

+= 1.18 =

+Critical Fix: Fixed data format issue with upgrade to v9

 == Changelog ==

 * First version released 01st October 2014